TMA Artist in Residency

 What is the studio environment like?

 All private and large classroom studios have large windows with ample sunlight.
-Windows in the three private studios can open, and a thermostat is in the Artist in Residence suite to control the temperature of that space, alone.
-The size of the three private studios vary and will be selected for each artist prior to arrival.
-Each artist will be invited for an orientation and tour one-to-two months prior to their start day.
+Windows in the Artist in Residence private studios can open, and a thermostat is in the Artist in Residence suite to control the temperature of that space, alone.
+Each artist will be invited for an orientation and tour one-to-two months prior to their start day to see the space in advance.

 What is TMA’s culture like?